apache/hawq-docs/admin/ambari-admin.md

 4. Select **Service Actions > Run Service Check**, then click **OK** to perform the service check.

     Ambari displays the **HAWQ Service Check** task in the list of background operations.
 If any test fails, then Ambari displays a red error icon next to the task.
 5. Click the **HAWQ Service Check** task to view the actual log messages that are generated while performing the task.
-The log messages display the basic configuration and status of HAWQ segments, as well as the results of the HAWQ and PXF tests.
+The log messages display the basic configuration and status of HAWQ segments, as well as the results of the HAWQ and PXF tests (if PXF is installed).

 6. Click **OK** to dismiss the log messages or list of background tasks.